Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment. During the brachytherapy,

 ● Turkey uses the metric system which is easy enough to understand – 1 Km = 1000 meters, 1 Kg = 1000 grams, and so on.
 One mile equals 1.60 Km.

 ● Turkish people are warm and very hospitable - It is customary for people to hug and kiss both cheeks regardless of their gender.

 ● Turkish street food is very diverse, from the simple bagel-type snack Simit to the familiar pizza-type Lahmacun, there are tons of variants to just about anything.

 ● Turkish coffee is world renowned, but it’s also a bit different than say, its American counterpart - It is usually a strong coffee with a rich aroma, served very hot from a small traditional cup.
 Be careful not to drink any of the coffee grounds still in the cup.

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Brachytherapy, also known as sealed source radiotherapy or internal radiotherapy is a type of radiotherapy in which a small radiation source is placed inside the body, in proximity to the area requiring treatment.
+Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment.
+During the brachytherapy, a minor source of radiation is sited inside the patient’s body close to the area where treatment is needed.

 ● Brachytherapy for cervical cancer